W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ⁸This requires God’s endowment of the Son with free will, because all loving creation is freely given in one continuous line, in which all aspects are of the same order.

 ::: details Expanded
-These related distortions [distortions related to projection] represent a picture of what actually occurred in the separation, or the ‘detour into fear’.
+These related distortions [distortions related to projection] represent a picture of what actually occurred in the separation, or the “detour into fear’.
 ²None of this [projections and distortions] existed before the separation, nor does it [projections and distortions] actually exist now. ³Everything God created is like Him [God].
 ⁴Extension, as undertaken by God, is similar to the inner radiance that the children of the Father inherit from Him [God].
 ⁵Its [extension’s] real source is internal.